-What is there for kids to do in Lisbon
+What is there in Lisbon for kids to do!

 Most of all the girls love it there too, they are comfortable in Lisbon and say it feels like home when we are there.
 So with the amount of love we have for this beautiful city, we have put together our list things to do in Lisbon with kids so when you visit you won’t miss out!
 Many of these activities will keep teenagers in Lisbon entertained as well.
 Let the Lisbon travel guide begin.

 Playgrounds are always popular with small kids.
 Lisbon is no different.
 Playgrounds can also give us parents a few minutes to relax while the kids have fun.
-Playgrounds in Lisbon can be found all over some popular parks can be found at
+Playgrounds in Lisbon can be found all over and some popular parks can be found at:

-– Children’s Park of the Neptune.
-Its located close to the Lisbon Aquarium.
+- Children’s Park of the Neptune.
+It is located close to the Lisbon Aquarium.

 - Sud Kids is located near the famous sites of Belem